Nasrin-Farokhi/Nasrin-Farokhi/README.md

 ## 📂 Featured Projects

 - [`R-learning-notes`](https://github.com/Nasrin-Farokhi/R-learning-notes)
-  Step-by-step notes and scripts from my R programming journey, with applications in forest science.
+  A collection of structured R programming notes and scripts tailored to applications in forest science.

 ### 🔧 Upcoming repositories:

-- `Species-Distribution-Modeling` — modeling range shifts of species under climate change
+- `Species-Distribution-Modelling` — modelling range shifts of species under climate change
-- `Populus-Drought-Analysis` — sharing statistical results and key figures from my thesis on drought stress in *Populus deltoides* clones, including visualizations and findings from the published article
+- `Populus-Drought-Analysis` — presents statistical outcomes and key insights from a master's thesis on drought stress in Populus deltoides clones, featuring visualizations and results published in a peer-reviewed article.

 ---

 ## 🌍 Motivation

-As climate change accelerates, forest ecosystems are facing more frequent droughts, rising temperatures, and disrupted phenology.
+As climate change accelerates, forest ecosystems are facing increasingly frequent droughts, rising temperatures, and disrupted phenological cycles.
 These shifts demand ecological research that is both predictive and spatially informed.
 Traditional tools alone are no longer enough to assess the dynamic responses of species to environmental change.

-In response to this need, I have expanded my skills in **R programming** — a powerful tool for modeling complex ecological phenomena.
-From species distribution models to spatial data analysis, my training has helped me approach forest research with precision, reproducibility, and data-driven insight.
+Training in species distribution modelling and spatial data analysis has strengthened R programming expertise — a powerful tool for modelling complex ecological phenomena — enabling more precise, reproducible, and data-driven approaches to forest research.

-Through this GitHub profile, I aim to share highlights from this scientific journey in ecological programming and invite others in forest science to connect and collaborate.
+This GitHub profile showcases key milestones in ecological programming and encourages collaboration within the forest science community.

 ---